microsoft/rushstack.io-website/docs/api/node-core-library.text.getnewline.md

 ## Text.getNewline() method

-Returns the newline character sequence for the specified `NewlineKind`<!-- -->.
+Returns the newline character sequence for the specified `NewlineKind`.

 <b>Signature:</b>